ivan-kleshnin/ivan-kleshnin/README.md

 My working preferences are minimalism and 改善 (kaidzen, continuous improvement).

-Feel free to reach me out with any question at ivan@paqmind.com.
+Reach me with questions, ideas, and proposals at @ivankleshnin (Telegram).